Gainesville Car Accident Lawyers

 - Injury: To go outside the no-fault system, you must not only prove that you were injured but also that your injuries meet the state’s definition of a “serious injury.”
 If your injuries do not meet the serious injury threshold, you cannot bring a personal injury claim.

 - Causation: Lastly, you must prove that the defendant’s conduct was the cause of your injuries.
-Under Florida’s pure comparative fault rule, you do not need to prove that they were entirely at fault for the accident, only that they were partly to blame.
+Under Florida’s modified comparative fault rule, you need to prove that the defendant more than 50% at fault for the accident.

 If you are found partly at fault for the accident, you can still file a personal injury claim (if you meet all other eligibility requirements).
 However, your total recovery will be reduced by your percentage of fault, as determined by the insurance adjuster and/or court.

 What Is Considered a “Serious Injury” in Florida?

 You may only bring a personal injury claim directly against an at-fault driver in Florida if your injury meets the “serious injury threshold.”
 The criteria used by the state of Florida to determine whether an injury is “serious” is specific and must be met in order for you to bring your claim.